sanjeevs/golftracker/domain_model.md

  * The name of the new frames are "out_N.png"

 6. Merge the frames to create the new video file.

+ * By default the regex "out_.*" will select all the output frames.
  * The name of the new video file is specified by the user.